-Learn more about privacy with these privacy resources
+Learn more about privacy with these Teen Internet Safety

 Eraser Button-- In September 2013, the landmark Eraser Button bill was signed into law in California.
 This law requires websites and apps to permit users under 18 to remove content they've personally posted.
 In addition, it prohibits all advertising of harmful products that are illegal for minors to purchase (such as alcohol, tobacco, and guns) on websites and apps targeted to minors.
 Common Sense has been a strong supporter of the Eraser Button bill, and we're encouraged to see other states across the country following suit with similar bills.

 Make YouTube Safer for Kids: https://www.commonsensemedia.org/videos/5-ways-to-make-youtube-safer-for-kids

 Article: Young people need a chance to grow up without being shamed online:on.mash.to/1QpUgfS

 Security: Sign Out of Chrome alicekeeler.com/teachertech/20…

 Resources for Youth in Crisis (compiled by ConnectSafely)

 Student Privacy: NEW: Digital Well Being for Families